venuraja79/venuraja79.github.io/_posts/2022-12-25-Domain Adaptation of Language Models.markdown

 relative to a search query.

 We have implemented semantic search powered by model based embeddings to improve the search performance on engineering document repositories.
 When the vanilla embeddings from the sentence-transformers (a flavor of BERT model fine-tuned for search) are used, the search performance is not optimal.
 So, we fine-tuned embeddings so that related documents are closer in the vector space whereas un-related documents are as far away as possible.

-We annotated a training set (few tens to hundreds of examples - query, related and unrelated pairs) and fine-tuned the model with the [**GPL**](https://github.com/UKPLab/gpl) technique.
+We annotated a training set (few tens to hundreds of examples - query, related and unrelated triplets) and fine-tuned the model with the [**GPL**](https://github.com/UKPLab/gpl) technique.
 The training data creation can be automated as explained in this paper.

+### 4. Few-short learning for classification
+With just a few examples, this technique seems to produce pretty good results in classification.
+The idea is to start with an already pretrained sentence transformer model and fine-tune it with very few examples in the domain.
+The [**setfit**](https://github.com/huggingface/setfit) framework provides more details of the training process.

+As we already know, Sentence transformers are pretrained to generate embeddings based on document's proximity.
+If the documents are far from each other, the embeddings also will be so in the vector space.
+In a contrastive classification setting, this property helps to distinguish different classes of documents and seems the magic behind this model that makes it work so well.

+This is a recent technique and we plan to apply this in our future projects.

-### 4. RLHF - Reinforcement Learning from Human Feedback
+### 5. RLHF - Reinforcement Learning from Human Feedback

+There is so much attention recently on [chatGPT](https://openai.com/blog/chatgpt/) model from OpenAI which is fine-tuned for dialogue.
+The origins for the techniques used in chatGPT are from this interesting paper [Learning to Summarize](https://openai.com/blog/learning-to-summarize-with-human-feedback/) that uses Reinforcement Learning to align the model towards human preferences.

+Language models have their own style that shows up in tasks such as summarization or language translation.
+A model trained on arxiv papers will produce text that will look professional and scientific in style.
+If we want to nudge the models towards a style that humans prefer, this method seems to be the way to go.
+We see a lot of potential uses for this technique in our summarization work to align the models towards a particular style or domain.

+Compared to other techniques discussed, this is comparatively complex and requires designing a reward function that outputs a higher reward for the text in the preferred style and less reward otherwise.
+More details are [here](https://huggingface.co/blog/rlhf)

+## Parting thoughts
+Most of the time, it is not enough to just integrate the pre-existing models or third party APIs when building AI capabilities for production use cases.
+The Machine Learning professionals have the need to custom train the models for a particular domain.
+We can't treat these models as black box and have to gain an intuitive understanding of both the architecture and the neural network training basics such as backpropagation.
+Actually, this makes the Machine learning journey more exciting and rewarding.